How to complain about social services

 If you have any evidence that can be captured visually, such as photographs or videos, make sure to gather them.
 This can include unsafe living conditions, lack of cleanliness, neglectful or abusive behavior, or any other visual evidence that supports your complaint.

-See also How to butter toast book
+See also How hot should radiators be to touch

 Note: Make sure to obtain consent and follow all legal requirements when taking photographs or videos of individuals or private property.